How it works:

 Please bring your bowl, wire whisk and flat blade attachments along with the machine, so I can adjust everything properly.

-If it makes a horrible grinding noise that’s OK and I will try to fix that.***
+If your mixer makes a horrible grinding noise that’s OK and I will try to fix that.***

 ***The worm drive gear is considered a “sacrificial gear” in the event a utensil falls into the bowl while an attachment is spinning.
 The teeth on the worm gear are plastic and immediately breaks to prevent the motor from burning out.
 I excavate the broken teeth from within the grease and replace the gear.